Let us walk you through each tab of PowerPress 9.0+.

 When editing your blog posts from a mobile device, the emoji characters are built into your mobile device’s keyboard.
 For macOS, press ⌘-control-space.
 For Windows 10, right-click on the taskbar and then select the option “Show touch keyboard button.”
 A new icon will appear in the lower right corner of the taskbar near the date and time.
 Click the keyboard icon to open the onscreen keyboard to select emoji characters.

-More information about emoji in WordPress is available on the WordPress Emoji page.
+More information about emojis in WordPress is available on the WordPress Emoji page.

 More fine-tuned settings for your default podcast feed.